 The year started well - too well - with a successful outing to Lavenham Guildhall in January.
 By then, news of a virus coming out of China was starting to build.
 When I suddenly fell ill in late February, with a high temperature and a bad cough, my boss surprised me by suggesting I ring 111.
 "Have you been to China recently?" they asked.
 "I haven't been to China at all?"
 I replied.
 "Then you don't need a test."
 I recovered and a few weeks later made it to Wentworth Castle Gardens just before the lockdown shutters descended.

-I will save the 'What We Did During The Lockdown' blog post for another day but, for the record, we acquitted ourselves extremely well in NT Sconeworld.
+You can read the 'What We Did During The Lockdown' blog post here - in brief, we acquitted ourselves extremely well in NT Sconeworld.